Applying to Private School: A Timeline

 Take a School Tour

 With your short list, you can start looking into specific school-admissions and financial-aid requirements.
 Don’t wait too long, especially if you are interested in kindergarten.
 Some schools have early kindergarten application deadlines.
-For instance, Punahou’s is Oct.
-15, Hawai‘i Preparatory Academy’s is Jan.
-15, Honolulu Waldorf School’s is Feb.
-1. For kindergarten applications, most schools require: 1) teacher references, 2) testing, usually done by the school itself, and 3) an activity session and observation.
+For instance, Mid-Pacific’s is Dec.
+1, Le Jardin Academy’s is Dec.
+15 and Punahou’s is often in October.
+For kindergarten applications, most schools require: 1) teacher references, 2) testing, usually done by the school itself, and 3) an activity session and observation.

 In general, fall is the season for schools’ open houses.
-Check with each school to find out specific dates and try to attend.
+Some schools may hold virtual open houses this year or require individual time slots.
+Check with each school to see what it is doing and try to sign up.
 You’ll get lots of advice from other people, but remember, you want to know whether a school fits your child, not someone else’s.
-There’s no substitute for firsthand knowledge, so go, and take your child if possible.
+There’s no substitute for firsthand knowledge, so go, and involve your child if possible.

 In addition to open houses, check whether the schools in which you’re interested allow prospective students to spend a day on campus.
 Some schools don’t give this option until a student is admitted, but it never hurts to ask.

 If you are aiming for fifth grade or above, your child will probably need to take the Secondary School Admission Test, or SSAT.
 The test includes math and verbal skills, reading comprehension and a writing sample.
 Check with specific schools, but your child will likely be required to take the SSAT in the fall.